Mansur-Mustafin/LDTS-berzerk/README.md

 ## GAME DESCRIPTION
 >
-> The project consists in the creation of a 2D arcade game based on Atari's Berzerk game.
-The game consists in one player and different enemies.
-The player has a gun and has to pass trough the monsters to get to the next level.
-The monsters have different types of movement and characteristics depending on it's type.
+> This project is based on the creation of a 2D Atari arcade game called Berzerk.
+The game consists of different enemies that have different types of movements and characteristics depending on their type and a player that carries a gun to kill the monsters so that he can proceed to the following levels
 > The player has an energy attribute that decreases every time he takes a hit.
 When his energy gets to 0, the game ends.
 > After each monster killed, the player's score increases and after the game is over he can enter a LeaderBoard.
 >